-House Bill No. [insert bill number] proposes an increase in the minimum wage in Montana by amending Section 39-3-409 of the Montana Code Annotated (MCA).
-The bill raises the minimum hourly wage from $6.15 to $12.06, excluding the value of tips and special provisions for a training wage.
-Additionally, it establishes a mechanism for annual cost-of-living adjustments based on the consumer price index, ensuring that the minimum wage keeps pace with inflation.
-The new wage amount will be rounded to the nearest five cents and will take effect on January 1 of the following year after the adjustment is calculated.
+House Bill No. proposes an increase in the minimum wage in Montana by amending Section 39-3-409 of the Montana Code Annotated (MCA).
+The bill raises the minimum hourly wage from $6.15 to $12.06, excluding the value of tips and special provisions for training wages.
+Additionally, it introduces a cost-of-living adjustment to the minimum wage, which will be calculated annually based on the consumer price index and will take effect on January 1 of the following year.

-Importantly, the bill removes the existing provision that set a minimum wage of $4 per hour for businesses with annual gross sales of $110,000 or less.
-This change aims to ensure that all workers receive a fair minimum wage regardless of the size of the business.
-The act is set to take effect on July 1, 2025.
+The bill also removes the existing provision that set a minimum wage of $4 per hour for businesses with annual gross sales of $110,000 or less.
+This change aims to ensure that all workers in Montana receive a fair minimum wage, regardless of the size of the business.
+The effective date for this new minimum wage law is set for July 1, 2025.

 HB0484_1(1): 39-3-409